Concordium/concordium-dapp-examples/compliant-reward-distribution/indexer-and-server/README.md

 }
 ```

+This endpoint needs authorization and can be invoked by an admin account (providing a valid signature) to set the `claimed` boolean in the database to true for a list of accounts.
+This endpoint should be invoked by an admin after the reward payouts have been completed on chain for the list of accounts.

-The `/api/postZKProof` endpoint expects a JSON body with the fields shown in the example below:
+- The `/api/postZKProof` endpoint expects a JSON body with the fields shown in the example below:

 ``` json
 {